AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: output

-By default, GPS sends the output of external commands to the :guilabel:`Messages` view.
+By default, GNAT Studio sends the output of external commands to the :guilabel:`Messages` view.
 However, you can exercise finer control using the :file:`output` attribute of the :file:`<external>` and :file:`<shell>` tags.
 You can also specify this attribute in the :file:`<action>` tag,